springone-tour-2020-cicd/katacoda-scenarios/6-buildpacks/step4.md

 Notice that the Image resource is configured to poll the master branch on the app repo.
 That means any commit to the master branch will trigger a build.

 Make a code change and push to GitHub.
+Provide your access token at the prompt.

 ```
 cd /workspace/go-sample-app